Paper Mache Raccoon Pattern

 I like to experiment, so I tried out several new ideas when I built my own raccoon.
 Some of them worked, and some of them didn’t.
 I let you know what I would do differently on the pattern, so read the pattern and watch the videos before you begin.

 This raccoon has been a big favorite of my readers, and many people have already used the pattern and video instructions to make paper mache raccoons of their own.
-Those intelligent eyes, and almost-human hands are just too adorable!
+Those intelligent eyes, and almost-human hands are just so adorable – even when he’s stealing corn from the garden!

 Watch the video below to see how I started making this raccoon sculpture.
 The pattern has links to the other videos, so you can watch them all.